-- Invest in other paid promotion tactics, such as paid search and social media ads, paying for placement in email newsletters, or paying influencers to naturally promote your content and brand (this won’t impact your organic search performance, but it can result in good paid search performance as well as attract traffic that’s independent of search)
+- Invest in other paid promotion tactics, such as paid search and social media ads, paying for placement in email newsletters, or paying influencers to naturally promote your content and brand, including with appropriately tagged backlinks, (this won’t impact your organic search performance, but it can result in good paid search performance as well as attract traffic that’s independent of search)

 Google’s Link Spam Update TLDR

 - If you pay for links, or accept payment for links, that aren’t tagged with a sponsored attribute, you’re producing link spam

 - If you try to use link spam to improve your search performance, you’ll get the opposite result due to the Link Spam Update

 - To recover from a search performance hit, you need to improve the quality of your published resources, so you can naturally improve your search performance